JeremyBYU/modbus/README.md

 ## Summary
 This package adds the ability to communicate to modbus slaves (technically servers).
 [Modbus](https://en.wikipedia.org/wiki/Modbus) is a protocol used in the controls industry that allows for open communication between different devices (PLCS [Programmable Logic Controllers], HMI's [Human Machine Interfaces], DCS [Distributable Control Systems], etc.).
 This package relies on an npm module called [h5.modbus](https://github.com/morkai/h5.modbus) that handles all the modbus communication.

 This package creates a special collection in the mongo database that holds 'Tags'.
 A tag describes where to read or write from a modbus slave.
-Simply fill the collection with tags and call ```new Mmodbus()``` to instatiate a modbus client that will handle reading and writing to your tags.
+Simply fill the collection with tags and call ```new Mmodbus()``` to instantiate a modbus client that will handle reading and writing to your tags.

+A sample project using this package can be found [here](#).
+There is no view layer included with this package, allowing you to create whatever views you want with whatever technology (blaze, angular, react).
+However I have created my own react view layer that you can also used called [Mmodbus-reactview](#)

 ### Tag Collection
 The main collection that you as a developer are concerned with is the 'mmodbus_tags' collection.
 Here you describe the tags and parameters.